-If you only receive Preventive Health Services during a Physician office visit, there is no Copayment or Coinsurance for the visit by a Participating Provider.
+If you only receive Preventive Health Services during a Physician office visit, there is no Copayment or Coinsurance for the visit.
 If you receive both Preventive Health Services and other Covered Services during the Physician office visit, you may have a Copayment or Coinsurance for the visit.